 Zero Carbon Harrogate

-A registered not-for-profit organisation dedicated to making Harrogate District a net zero carbon community by 2030 in order to secure a sustainable future.
+Dedicated to making Harrogate District a net zero carbon community by 2030

 “I look forward to working with Zero Carbon Harrogate to help make our town increasingly environmentally friendly.”